 Apparently I hit a nerve with a lot of you.
 A big one.
-Seems as though “leaving everything behind” isn’t seen as a necessity but rather a luxury.
+Seems as though walking away from toxic mold and leaving everything behind isn’t seen as a necessity but rather a luxury.
 Ahem.
 Yes, leaving all our possessions behind is a luxury.
 Come on!
 There is nothing at all luxurious about walking away from your entire life!

 First, this is the decision that was right for us.
 We didn’t walk away because we had some secret stash of money and could easily and quickly rebuild our lives.
 Quite the contrary.
 We walked away because we didn’t want mold to chase us for the rest of our lives.
 And that is what would have happened.
 Read on…

 I don’t know if you have really studied mold spores.
 They are tiny.
 Really tiny.
 However the toxins they release (mycotoxins) are nanoparticle tiny.
 You can’t see a mold spore or their mycotoxins with the naked eye.
 The mold you see is made up of lots and lots of spores.
 The mycotoxins…they are actually free radicals so you can’t see them even if you tried.

 Miniscule mold spores and mycotoxins can permeate porous surfaces (like fabric and paper) with ease.

 They can hide there, waiting for the right time to release their bad-ass selves.
 Even if you have remediated your home and possessions, these little particles will still be lingering.